 Addiction to methamphetamine is common with even short-term use.
 Methamphetamine use disorder leads to a chronic series of relapse and repeated use.
-Although most individuals realize they are sustaining and/or causing a significant level of damage by using the drug, those individuals are compulsively motivated to continue the abuse.
+Although most users don’t realize they are sustaining and/or causing a significant level of damage by using the drug, they are compulsively motivated to continue the abuse.

 Physical effects of methamphetamine abuse are varied and devastating.
-Initially, the individual will develop a level of tolerance.
-This means that person will at first feel pleasure from using the drug, but with time will become unable to get the same results from using the original amount.
-The natural inclination is to seek out higher levels.
+Initially, users will develop a level of tolerance to the drug.
+This means he will at first feel pleasure from using the drug, but with time will become unable to get the same results from using the original amount.
+This will lead to irritability, drug seeking and other unhealthy behaviors.

-Abusing methamphetamine reduces an individual’s ability to react to things that happen.
-Methamphetamines inflict brain damage in the areas of motor movement and memory.
-So in addition to becoming physically addicted, methamphetamine makes an individual neurologically intoxicated.
-The good news is that the neurological effects of this drug are reversible, and brain imaging research shows that even 12 months after detoxification the brain returns to a somewhat normal state of operation.2
+Methamphetamine abuse impairs the user’s ability to react to events and stimuli, damaging the brain’s motor movement and memory.
+The good news is that the neurological effects of this drug are reversible, and brain imaging research shows that even 12 months after detoxification the brain will return to a somewhat normal state of operation.2

-Inpatient treatment care involves staying away from the home environment for a period of time in order to have the 24-hour assistance of medical and therapy professionals.
-Inpatient treatment offers medically supervised detoxification along with medication management, wellness services, counseling and group therapy.
-In this type of treatment you will be able to meet other people who are overcoming addiction and to work out solutions to how to enjoy life without dependence on this destructive drug.
+Inpatient treatment care for meth abuse or addiction provides 24-hour medical assistance and a team of therapy professionals in a safe environment.
+Medically supervised detoxification is the first step in the process, along with medication management, wellness services, counseling and group therapy.
+In this type of treatment, you will be able to meet other people who are overcoming addiction, working on solutions to enjoy life without dependence on this destructive drug.

-Outpatient care is also a great option, and if you have a lot of support from your family or are relatively sure that you will not be offered to use the drug at home, this might work especially well.
-This option will allow you to keep your job or school or other responsibilities going while you get treatment.
-Regular appointments will be scheduled at your convenience, so be sure to plan ahead and attend all appointments to get the full benefit of your treatment program.
+Outpatient care is also a great option, one that may allow you to keep your job or school or other responsibilities going while you get treatment.
+Patients can return to sober living or to their own home each evening.
+Regular appointments are scheduled around other obligations, but patients should attend all appointments to get the full benefit of their treatment program.

-Concerns regarding treatment can be addressed in consultation with the treatment program facilities.
-Each patient and family member will have different emotional and physical needs.
+If patients or loved ones have questions, those can be addressed in consultation with the treatment program professionals.
+Each patient and family member will have different emotional and physical needs during this process.
 Due to the physical changes that methamphetamine sets on the brain, the emotional makeup of a meth user is changed drastically.
 He or she may demonstrate behavior that is completely out of character with his or her personality.